zgsm-ai/costrict-jetbrains-agent/README.md

 ## 🤖 Supported Agents

 - **[Roo Code](https://roocode.com)**: Advanced AI-powered coding assistant with intelligent code generation and refactoring capabilities
+- **[Cline](https://cline.bot)**: Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.

 ## 🏗️ Architecture